cyrilondon/rover-project/README.md

 ```

-On the right side of the hexagon, the **secondary ports** and **secondary adapters** define the way the application itself communicates with the outside world.
+On the right side of the hexagon, the `Secondary Ports` and `Secondary Adapters` define the way the application itself communicates with the outside world.
 It could be for example how the application is sending events to a middleware or how it is storing its data in a persistent repository.

 In this context, the application should NOT depend on those external systems.
-Instead, it should expose ports or interfaces (the secondary or out ports) that need to be implemented by the adapters.
+Instead, it should expose `Ports` or interfaces (the Secondary or Out ports) that need to be implemented by the adapters.

 In our case, at the end, the rover application will store its <code>Rover</code> and <code>Plateau</code> entities respectively via the [InMemoryRoverRepositoryImpl](src/main/java/com/game/infrastructure/persistence/impl/InMemoryRoverRepositoryImpl.java) and the [InMemoryPlateauRepositoryImpl.java](src/main/java/com/game/infrastructure/persistence/impl/InMemoryPlateauRepositoryImpl.java) but does NOT depend on them directly.